-How does the traditional chaebol system shape or influence the country’s domestic drivers of
+How does the traditional chaebol system shape or influence the country’s domestic drivers of innovation?

 The predominance of the chaebol system in the South Korean economy persists, not only in innovation but in the everyday flow of economic transactions between government, firms, and households.
 The chaebols have indeed played a huge contributing role in South Korea’s developmental state model.
 But in the post–developmental state era, striking a balance between the chaebols and SMEs is important in order for South Korea to go forward.
 That is, technology developed by SMEs should be given opportunities for global marketing and patent protection so that these businesses can make the most of their capabilities.
 Chaebols have wiped out sectors of the economy that were traditionally run by small neighborhood stores (such as mini-marts, restaurants, bakeries, and cafés) or smaller firms.
 Chaebol aggrandizement without adequate plans for employing the country’s youth going forward could exacerbate the level of household debt accumulation.